 If you’re staying at Sandals Barbados unlimited diving is included in your stay.
 Go to the dive shop on the beach and see if there are any sunken ship dives or Friars Crag scheduled during your stay.

 Snorkel along the West Coast, South Coast, or at one of the many marine parks.
 Barbados is a playground for those who like to don a pair of flippers and uncover what lies beneath the surface of the ocean.

 Not to be outdone, the South coast of Barbados also boasts wonderful seas to snorkel in.
 Visibility is great here too, and you should be able to see plenty of fish bolting through their undersea world.
-The clear water is also calm and a lovely temperature (around 79F most of the time).
+The clear water is also calm and has a lovely temperature (around 79F most of the time).
 Try Graves End Beach (St Michael), which has a shallow barrier reef – great for novice snorkelers.
-Palm Beach (Christ Church) is also worth a visit, the reef is manmade but the waters around the area are extremely serene and you are likely to come to face to face with a turtle or two.
+Palm Beach (Christ Church) is also worth a visit.
+The reef is manmade, but the waters around the area are extremely serene, and you are likely to come to face to face with a turtle or two.

 Another option is to snorkel at one of the two major marine parks on the island.
-Try out Carlisle Bay Marine Park (St Michael) with its sunken ships, rusty anchors and abundant marine life.
-Or explore the more intimate Folkestone Marine Park (St James) which boasts a huge sandy reef complete with a coral that’s teeming with fish.
+Try out Carlisle Bay Marine Park (St Michael) with its sunken ships, rusty anchors, and abundant marine life.
+Or explore the more intimate Folkestone Marine Park (St James), which boasts a huge sandy reef complete with coral that’s teeming with fish.